ICRAR/daliuge/docs/workflows/more_complex.rst

 These concepts form the foundation for building more complex scientific workflows.
 We've seen how DALiuGE can handle both simple string operations and real numerical data processing, making it suitable for a wide range of scientific computing tasks.

+However, for some specialized formats (FITS, HDF5), you may need to use custom decoders.
+Consider memory usage when working with large arrays.

 Next
 ----